vin9381-triv/Sentiment-Analysis/README.md

 ## Approach
 1. **Fetching Articles**:
    - Utilize the GoogleNews library to search for news articles related to socio-economic keywords in India.
-   - Fetch article information including titles, URLs, and snippets.
+   - Fetch article information, including titles, URLs, and snippets.

 2. **Data Preprocessing**:
    - Perform data preprocessing to clean and prepare the collected articles for analysis.
 This may involve: